Entry requirements (Home)

 Months of entry

-This Professional Doctorate in Sport and Exercise Psychology at Liverpool John Moores University is designed to meet the requirements for BPS Stage Two training in Sport and Exercise Psychology and will lead to eligibility for registration with the HCPC.
-The course provides quality supervision and is underpinned by high-grade research activity.
+This Professional Doctorate in Sport and Exercise Psychology at Liverpool John Moores University is designed to meet the requirements for BPS Stage 2 training in Sport and Exercise Psychology and eligibility for registration with the HCPC.
+The course provides quality teaching and supervision from experienced sport psychologists and is underpinned by high-grade research activity.

 Sport and Exercise psychology is an exciting new discipline with growing opportunities for qualified professionals.